ElusiveNULL/avanzata-docs/Pronunciation.md

 - N: Pronounced like English N (IPA: /n/).
 Silent when preceding another consonant, in which case the vowel before it is nasalized.
 - R: Pronounced as L at the beginning of a word.
 Pronounced like ‘t’ in English ‘atom’ at the beginning of a syllable in the middle of a word.
 Silent after a vowel unless followed by another vowel.
 Pronounced as H when following another consonant.
 - V: Can be pronounced as an F or B, or anything in between, up to the speaker’s discretion.
+- Z: Pronounced like English S (IPA: /s/) in most cases.
+Pronounced as the 'ts' in English 'cats' (IPA: /ts/) when preceded by an N.

 When multiple consonants occur in a row, only the last one is fully pronounced, with some exceptions: